Samsonboadi/cefpython-merk-cef120/api/cefpython.md

 This function can only be called on the UI thread.

-If the url is a local path it needs to start with the `file://` prefix.
-If the url contains special characters it may need proper handling.
-Starting with v66.1+ it is required for the app code to encode the url properly.
-You can use the `pathlib.PurePath.as_uri` in Python 3 or `urllib.pathname2url` in Python 2 (`urllib.request.pathname2url` in Python 3) depending on your case.

 The "window_title" parameter will be used only when parent window provided in window_info was set to 0.
 This is for use with hello_world.py and tutorial.py examples which don't use